 4. Will applications be excluded because of nationality?

 EMMIR accepts applications from around the globe; there are no exclusions with regard to nationality or citizenship.

 5. Are there any special requirements for Chinese students?

 EMMIR does not have special requirements for Chinese students.

-6. What is the timetable for the first cohort's application procedures and selection process?
+6. What is the timetable for the next cohort's (2014) application procedures and selection process?

 e. online registration within 15 days after notification

 f. travel to Oldenburg in early September 2014 and enrol

 Please send ALL documents as certified true copies.
 Certification of copies can be done by embassies, the police, a notary public or (state or municipal) administation agency.
 Please note: all the certified documents must be sent by ordinary mail to University of Oldenburg.